lucidrains/flash-cosine-sim-attention/README.md

 In other words, potentially stable, fast, memory efficient, and longer context attention with no downsides.

+** Only head size of 64 is recommended for now.
+Turns out supporting other head sizes is far from trivial **

 ## Status (wip)

 - Forward kernel now only slightly behind baseline on GTX 2080Ti, but definitely faster on Ampere due to the greater amount of shared memory